StuartRiffle/ragtag-tiger/README.md

 --context-file +/rule/important-for-my-job.txt
 --context-file +/character/tiger.txt
 --context-file +/character/rag-agent.txt
+--context      "Write the final draft of your summary in French..."
---context      "Generate all output in Pig Latin" --context      "...and make it rhyme"
+--context      "...but make it rhyme in English..."
+--context      "...Pig Latin"
 ...(etc)...
 ```
 The files are just concatenated to produce the prompt.

 Notice the magic `+/` prefix on the paths.
-The same way `~/` is an alias for the home directory on Linux, it works as a shortcut to the `data/` folder.
-That's so you can invoke `ragtag.py` from anywhere, but still access the stock text files.
+The same way `~/` is an alias for the home directory on unices, it works as a shortcut to the `data/` folder.
+That's so you can access the stock text files from wherever you run the program.

 # Local inference